woocommerce/woocommerce-blocks/docs/extensibility/available-slot-fills.md

 - `showItems`: `Boolean` If we should the content of each package, this is true if there's more than 1 fill registred (Core Shipping options are registered as a fill and they're counted).
 - `noResultsMessage`: A react element that you can render if there're no shipping.
 - `renderOption`: a render function that takes a rate object and returns a render option.
 - `cart`: `wc/store/cart` data but in `camelCase` instead of `snake_case`.
-[Object breakdown.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/c00da597efe4c16fcf5481c213d8052ec5df3766/assets/js/type-defs/cart.ts#L172-L188);
+[Object breakdown.](https://github.com/woocommerce/woocommerce-gutenberg-products-block/blob/c00da597efe4c16fcf5481c213d8052ec5df3766/assets/js/type-defs/cart.ts#L172-L188)
-- `extensions`: external data registered by third-party developers using `ExtendRestAPI`, if you used `ExntedRestAPI` on `wc/store/cart` you would find your data here under your namespace.
+- `extensions`: external data registered by third-party developers using `ExtendRestAPI`, if you used `ExtendRestAPI` on `wc/store/cart` you would find your data under your namespace here.
 - `components`: an object containing components you can use to render your own shipping rates, it contains `ShippingRatesControlPackage`.